| Get delicious food from local

 - There

-are also wonderful night markets (e.g. Macqueville), with entertainment
+are also atmospheric night markets (e.g. Macqueville), with entertainment

 to accompany the food and drink.